Reduction systems and degree bounds for integration: Complete reduction systems

 \subsection{Refined completion process}

 One sees that the completion process is closely related to Gaussian elimination on columns in the linear algebra view.
 Gaussian elimination on rows of infinite matrices was already considered in \cite{Koetteritzsch}.
-If, instead of introducing new columns as above, the column operation $v=c_1v_j+c_2v_k$ replaces $v_j$ when $j > k$, then this corresponds to one elimination step.
-Eventually, we obtain a matrix $V$ which is an upper column echelon form of $M\cdot(e_0, e_1,\dots)$ up to permutation of columns, since we started the elimination with \eqref{eq:initialQ}.
+If, instead of introducing new columns as in the previous paragraph, the column operation $\mathbf{v}=c_1\mathbf{v}_j+c_2\mathbf{v}_k$ replaces $\mathbf{v}_j$ when $j > k$, then this corresponds to one elimination step.
+Eventually, we obtain a matrix $V$ which is an upper column echelon form of $V_0=M\cdot{W_0}$ up to permutation of columns, since we started the elimination with \eqref{eq:initialQ}.
 The property that each column and each row has only finitely many nonzero entries is maintained in each elimination step.
+The simplifying assumption imposed on the order of monomials in the linear algebra view implies that the order is Noetherian.
 By Noetherianity, each column is affected only by finitely many elimination steps.
-So, $V=M\cdot(e_0, e_1,\dots)\cdot{T}$ can be expressed by an upper triangular transformation matrix $T$.
-Since $T$ has only finitely many nonzero entries in each of its columns, every column of $V$ and $W:=(e_0,e_1,\dots)\cdot{T}$ indeed corresponds to a polynomial in $C[t]$.
-In other words, we found a factorization $V\cdot T^{-1}$ of $M\cdot(e_0,e_1,\dots)$ such that $T^{-1}$ is upper triangular and $V$ is an upper column echelon form up to permutation of columns.
+So, $V=V_0\cdot{T}$ can be expressed by an upper triangular transformation matrix $T$.
+Since $T$ has only finitely many nonzero entries in each of its columns, every column of $V$ and $W:=W_0\cdot{T}$ indeed corresponds to a polynomial in $C[t]$.
+In other words, we found a factorization $V\cdot T^{-1}$ of $V_0$ such that $T^{-1}$ is upper triangular and $V$ is an upper column echelon form up to permutation of columns.